bguillard/CNNs-on-FPSPs/6 - Scamp5 Demos/3 - Loop Unrolling Speedup/readme.md

 The trick we present here can be seen as a pre-compilation optimisation, and saves a considerable fraction of the total time needed for one forward pass of our CNNs.

-*Note: in all the discussed examples below, we use a 2 layer fully connected network, that takes vectors of length 27 as inputs, has 50 hidden units, and 10 output units*
+*Note: in all the discussed examples below, we use a 2 layer fully connected network, that takes vectors of length 27 as inputs, has 50 hidden units, and 10 output units.*

 ## Background: profiling AnalogNet, with traditional matrix-vector multiplication